Frequently Asked Questions

 What is a purchase requisition?

-A purchase requisition is a form that is used to submit a request to procure goods and services.
+A purchase requisition is a form that is used to submit a request to procure goods and services in excess of $2,500.
 It is necessary for you to give detailed information regarding your request on this form such as quantity, manufacturer, part number, description, estimated price, suggested vendor, etc. It is also necessary to list the account number(s) to be charged for the purchase and have the account financial manager sign the requisition.

 Purchasing card vs. purchasing order; why one or the other?

-The purchasing care provides instant payment to vendors for small dollar purchases and should be used whenever possible.
+The purchasing card provides instant payment to vendors for small dollar purchases and should be used whenever possible.
 It will also expedite the ordering process.
-A purchasing order should be requested when purchasing card is not accepted by a vendor or the purchase is over the pre-set spending limit ($1,000).
+A purchase order should only be requested when the purchase total is over $2,500.

 What is a purchase order and why do I need one?